- Who May Apply: Open to all qualified job seekers

 This position requires an unrestricted Class D Driver’s License with a clear driving record

-It is policy of the Board of Water & Soil Resources that all candidates submit to a background check prior to employment.
+It is policy of the Board of Water and Soil Resources that all candidates submit to a background check prior to employment.
 All job offers are contingent upon passing the following components:

 - Employment Reference Check